ionic-team/vscode-ionic/README.md

 - Migrate a Cordova project to Capacitor
 - Incompatible plugins are flagged
 - Equivalent Capacitor plugins are identified and replaced
-- Unrequired plugins are removed
+- Plugins that are not required are removed
 - [Video of migration to Capacitor](https://vs-ionic.netlify.app/videos/cap-migration.gif)

 ## Native Project Settings